Izzywa/OnBeat/README.md

     <details>
     <summary>components</summary>

+    - This folder contains the components used in the application.
     <details>

-    - This folder contains all of the components used by the application
     <summary><i>App.js</i></summary>

     apps.js